libriscv/rvscript/README.md

 ```

-## C++ RTTI and exceptions

-Exceptions and RTTI are currently always enabled, and will add at least 170k to binaries, according to my measurements.
-Additionally, you will have to increase the maximum allotted number of instructions to a call by at least 600k instructions, as the first exception thrown will have to run through a massive amount of code.
-However, any code that does not throw exceptions as part of normal operation will be fine performance-wise.

 ## WSL2 support

 Follow this to install WSL2 on Windows 10: https://docs.microsoft.com/en-us/windows/wsl/install-win10

 There is nothing different that you have to do on WSL2.
 Install dependencies for GCC, then clone and install the RISC-V toolchain like above.
 It will just work.

-You must be on the latest Windows insider version for this at the time of writing.

 ## Creating an API